NFL Bet Types - How To Bet on the NFL

 Understanding The Moneyline

 Before diving into all the different NFL wager types, you first need to understand how the moneyline works.
-In American sports betting, a moneyline is attached to every single wager, with no exceptions.
-Most simply, the moneyline is a bet’s price tag and will either be a negative or positive number, most often found in parentheses alongside a given wager.
+A moneyline is attached to every single wager, with no exceptions.
+Most simply, the moneyline will either be a negative or positive number, most often found in parentheses alongside a given wager.

 A negative moneyline indicates how much money you have to wager in order to win $100.
-Negative moneylines often indicate betting favorites or more likely outcomes.
-On the other hand, a positive moneyline shows how much money a bettor stands to win on a $100 wager.
-Positive moneylines usually indicate betting underdogs, or less likely outcomes.
+Negative moneylines often indicate favorites or more likely outcomes.
+On the other hand, a positive moneyline shows how much money you can win on a $100 wager.
+Positive moneylines usually indicate underdogs, or less likely outcomes.

 Note: Moneyline amounts are not betting minimums.
 Instead, they simply show each wager’s ratio of risk to reward.
-Most NFL sports betting sites will accept wagers of as little as $0.50 to $1.00.
+Most sites will accept wagers of as little as $0.50 to $1.00.

-Betting against the spread or the NFL point spread is the most popular kind of football wager.
+Betting against the spread is the most popular kind of football wager.
 Point spreads allow sportsbooks to “handicap” contests to entice action on both sides, taking points away from the favorite and giving them to the underdog.
-The following is an example of a typical NFL spread bet:
+The following is an example of a typical NFL spread wager:

-The straight NFL moneyline bet (aka the straight or straight-up bet) is another major NFL bet type.
-Here, there is no handicapping, and the moneyline alone shows the terms of the wager:
+The straight NFL moneyline bet (aka the straight or straight-up wager) involves no handicapping and shows the terms of the wager:

 In this example, the Seahawks are big underdogs, and a $100 wager pays out $220 if they win the game outright.
 On the other side, Cleveland is a strong favorite, and a $165 wager would pay out $100.
 The bigger the underdog, the bigger the payout, while the bigger the favorite, the smaller the payout.